English EN Deutsch DE Français FR Español ES Italiano IT

 Bike repairs

-At most checkpoints you’ll find basic tools for repairs and at some checkpoints you can also buy spare tires, inner tubes and repair kits but the only bicycle workshops with qualified bike mechanics on route are in Mo i Rana.
+At most controls you’ll find basic tools for repairs and at some controls you can also buy spare tires, inner tubes and repair kits but the only bicycle workshops with qualified bike mechanics on route are in Mo i Rana.
 When you arrive in Mo you’ll see Sport 1 Sporthuset Mo on the right hand side of the road.
 In the shop you’ll find the mechanic, Ole, on the first floor.

 Nature & Fauna